SurajDas31/USB-token-based-signature/README.md

 # USB-token-based-signature
 This code is help to placed signature on the PDF file by using USB TOKEN.
-I have tested this code for ePass2003 token so for other token it maybe not working.
+Applicable only for eMudhra and ProxKey token.

 # Prerequisite
 1. User have to installed the USB driver in the system.
-After installed the driver check that a .dll has present in the below directory:-
+    PROXKey:- C:\Windows\System32\SignatureP11.dll
-    C:\Windows\System32\eps2003csp11v2.dll
+    ePass 2003:- C:\Windows\System32\eps2003csp11v2.dll or C:\Windows\System32\eps2003csp11.dll

-2. User must have installed jdk-8.
+3. User must have installed jdk-8.

 # Third party library